Achieving White Ribbon Accreditation

 - reviewed workplace policies and procedures that support victims of domestic violence.

 In June 2016, White Ribbon Australia recognised the Department for Correctional Services, together with 10 other South Australian government agencies, as a White Ribbon Accredited workplace.
+In 2021, the Department was successfully re-accredited as a White Ribbon Australia Workplace.
+The Department is committed to address issues of gendered violence and sexual harassment against women.

 We were one of only two South Australian government departments in the March 2015 cohort to receive an ‘outstanding’ achievement.